Stellar Collisions in Galactic Nuclei: Impact on Destructive Events Near a Supermassive Black Hole: Introduction

-Relatively little attention has been given to destructive stellar collisions, which are also possible in a dense cluster surrounding a SMBH.
+Relatively little attention has been given to destructive stellar collisions, which are also possible in a dense cluster surrounding an SMBH.
 Physical collisions in the dense stellar cluster should actually be common, but mostly at large distances from the black hole, with velocities which are smaller than the stars' escape velocities.
-Such collisions are more likely to result in one or both stars surviving or in mergers \citep{FreitagBenz2005}.
-Mass loss, mass transfer and mergers in such collisions should reshape the mass function of the stellar population \citep{Roseetal2023}.
-In particular, collisions are suggested as a possible formation mechanism for young high mass stars, such as S-stars observed surrounding SGR-A \citep{FragioneAntonini2018}.
-However, closer to the SMBH, where the orbital velocities reach thousands of kilometers per second, collisions are completely destructive.
+Such collisions are more likely to result in one or both stars surviving or merging \citep{FreitagBenz2005}.
+Mass loss, mass transfer, and mergers in such collisions should reshape the mass function of the stellar population \citep{Roseetal2023}.
+In particular, collisions are suggested as a possible formation mechanism for young, high-mass stars, such as S-stars observed surrounding Sagittarius A \citep{FragioneAntonini2018}.
+However, closer to the SMBH, where the orbital velocities reach thousands of kilometers per second, collisions are completely destructive, and could led to a variety of potential observational consequences \citep{AmaroSeoane2023}.

-A fast, head-on collision of this sort will result in hot expanding gas, meaning that it should produce some form of an optical flare.
-In fact, at the higher end of the velocity range, collisions between sun-like stars at ten thousand kilometers per second, contain kinetic energies of $10^{51}$ ergs or more, which implies a supernova-like energy output.
-Accordingly, \cite{BalbergSariLoeb2013} suggested that such hypervelocity collisions should be considered as another, rare, form of supernovae.
-A rough estimate suggest that the resulting optical flare should indeed be "supernova-like" over a time scale of order a few days (and decay quickly given that no radioactive isotopes are produced).
+A fast, head-on collision of this sort will result in hot expanding gas, implying that it should produce some form of an optical flare.
+In fact, at the higher end of the velocity range, collisions between sun-like stars at 10,000 km S$^{-1}$ contain kinetic energies of $10^{51}$ erg or more, which conform with supernova-like energy output.
+Accordingly, \cite{BalbergSariLoeb2013} suggested that such hypervelocity collisions should be considered as another, rare, form of supernova.
+A rough estimate suggests that the resulting optical flare should indeed be "supernova-like" over a time scale of order a few days (and decay quickly given that no radioactive isotopes are produced).
 A second luminous transient might be possible if there is significant fast accretion of the debris onto the SMBH

 Clearly destructive collisions (DCs) are inevitable, but at what rate?
 How do they compare, and possibly compete, with TDEs and EMRIs as stellar destruction scenarios near the SMBH?
-The answer depends on the steady state distribution of stars in the cluster surrounding the SMBH.
-In turn, this distribution strongly depends on the mechanisms which supply stars to orbits which are relevant for destruction in the different scenarios.
+The answers depend on the steady-state distribution of stars in the cluster surrounding the SMBH.
+In turn, this distribution strongly depends on the mechanisms that supply stars to orbits which are relevant for destruction in the different scenarios.